szymonszoldra/jpeg-hider/README.md

 ![END BYTES IMG](/doc/endbytes.png)

-So immediately after "reading" the EOI bits, the image display program is not interested in the next bits.
-Thanks to this, in the next bits you can encode whatever you want, in the case of this program - a secret message or a completely different photo or several photos.
+So immediately after "reading" the EOI bytes, the image displaying program is not interested in the next bytes.
+Thanks to this, in the next bytes you can encode whatever you want, in the case of this program - a secret message or a completely different photo or several photos.
 Without hex code analysis, such a photo looks like a completely normal photo without arousing any suspicions.

 ## Running